STRONG, DIVERSE ECONOMIC BASE PROVIDING UNPARALLELED INVESTMENT OPPORTUNITY

 AIH has over $30 billion in investments and contributes approximately $1.5 billion in annual spending.
-Currently, AIH has over $14.8 billion in projects under construction or announced - contributing significantly to further industrial growth in Edmonton and the region.
+AIH identifies there is a value-add energy investment window with the potential to attract $30 billion in new capital by 2030 in addition to work under construction or announced - contributing significantly to further industrial growth in Edmonton and the region.

 Please contact us for more detailed information on projects in the Edmonton service region.